 On the final day of Black History Month, civil rights activist DeRay Mckesson brought his vision for America to the University of Washington campus.
-The 32-year-old former school teacher, a leading figure in the Black Lives Matter movement, met with students throughout the day and drew a full house at Kane House for an evening dialogue on racial justice.
+The 32-year-old former school teacher, a leading figure in the Black Lives Matter movement, met with students throughout the day and drew a full house at Kane Hall for an evening dialogue on racial justice.

 “I can’t give you power,” Mckesson told a diverse audience of students, staff and faculty.
 “What I can do is help you find the power you have.”